SanchitJain123/ML-Implementations/README.md

 # MLPractice
-In this repo, I have applied various tasks of machine learning
+This repo contains implementations of various machine learning problems.